Support and Errata

 Changes made April 11, 2006 (CDs shipped after April 15, 2006)

-The chapter on the Analog to Digital Converter contains a number of small errrors in describing the operation of the converter, as well as a few register name errors.
+The chapter on the Analog to Digital Converter contains a number of small errors in describing the operation of the converter, as well as a few register name errors.
 Basically, when I rewrote the chapter for the 68HCS12 I missed a few things.
 All is now corrected.
 The printed version of the text has not been updated.

 There have been problems with the latest AsmIDE not working properly when new files are opened.
-Please check http://www.ericengler.com/AsmIDE.aspx for updated versions of this program.
-While it appears that it may have been fixed, I haven't had the time to verify and incorporate into the distribution.

 Changes made January 21, 2006 (CDs shipped after January 21, 2006)

-A change in the ASM12 assember, version 1.2e, causes the listings it creates to not be sensed by the simulators (both the 68HCS12 and 68HC12) for the purpose of displaying source code.
+A change in the ASM12 assembler, version 1.2e, causes the listings it creates to not be sensed by the simulators (both the 68HCS12 and 68HC12) for the purpose of displaying source code.
 An easy solution is to download the modified assembler here.
 Unzip the archive to get a replacement as12.exe program for the file of the same name in the directory in which you installed AsmIDE.

 Corrected an error in the simulator for the STX, STY, and STS instructions using auto pre/post increment/decrement indexed modes with the same register.
 This isn't a likely use, which is why it hasn't been spotted until now.
 Basically, when executing, for example stx 2,+x the value of X after incrementing was stored rather than the value before incrementing.